 The standard shall support a range of TDD frame durations consistent with throughput, latency, frequency utilization and overhead requirements defined in this document.

-The standard shall support a range of downlink to uplink subframe duration ratios between 10:1 to 1:10, Subject to frequency utilization an overhead requirement defined in this document.
+The standard shall support a range of downlink to uplink subframe duration ratios between 10:1 to 1:10.
+The ratio will be constrained by the frame duration and the minimum capacity of the downlink/uplink subframe.

-The gaps duration should support the maximum distance requirement defined document.
+The gaps duration should support the maximum distance requirement defined in this document.

-Duplexing Requirements

-The standard will support both TDD and FDD

-TDD will be used in unpaired spectrum and in paired spectrum if allowed by the applicable regulation authority.
-A highly asymmetrical or reverse asymmetrical DL:UL ratio (e.g., 1:10 to 10:1) should be supported.

-HD-FDD or FDD will be used in paired spectrum if TDD is not allowed.
-HD-FDD will use the same framing as in TDD.

-Framing requirement for FDD mode: TBD

 Mobility Requirements

 The standard shall support a relative speed of remote to base station of up to 614 mph.